Skip to main content

 The process generates a complete, transparent chain of intellectual custody:

-Source → Prompt → Schema → Iterations → Output
+Source → System Instructions → Schema → Iterations → Output

 Assessment hits the librarian-ish highlights: systems thinking, architectural design, and critical awareness of tools, processes, and techniques used to produce knowledge.